tejaswiniburgula/soai-2025-dev-setup-automation/README.md

    Open PowerShell and run:
      git clone https://github.com/tejaswiniburgula/soai-2025-dev-setup-automation.git

- and just run " python dev_setup_installer.py "(if you already have python installed), it's that easy.
+ and open powershell and run cd(path of file) and just run " python dev_setup_installer.py "(if you already have python installed), it's that easy.

  or you can ..